Skip to main content

 Documentation

-The documentation build assumes that pandoc is installed on your system and available in your path.
+Ensure that pandoc is installed and available in your path to build the documentation.

 cd docs/